Mount Prospect Dethatching Lawn Services

 Mount Prospect’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Prospect Heights Border: Newer developments, less tree cover, full sun, rapid turf growth, compaction from recent construction, minimal thatch but high risk for future buildup.
+- Northwest Estates: Newer developments, minimal tree cover, full sun, rapid turf growth, compaction from recent construction, less thatch but more drought stress.

 Mount Prospect Park District